benjamingreenberg/ogr2bqjson/README.md

 ## Tips / Troubleshooting

-### Duplicate vertex errors when importing into BigQuery
+### Duplicate vertex error when importing into BigQuery
 If you are not able to import the newline delimited JSON file into BigQuery because it complains that an edge has a duplicate vertex with another edge, try the following:

 - use the *&#x2011;&#x2011;columns* / *&#x2011;c* option to include the  "geojson_geometry" column, and exclude the "geometry" column (by omitting it).
 It is your choice whether to include the "geojson" column.